 About the IASC

 The committee’s recruitment efforts have demonstrated to the various carriers that international service to PDX would provide a strong market opportunity.
-Specific examples of those efforts included: A risk mitigation strategy by the Port of Portland; pledges of corporate support by the business community to use the nonstop international service; and co-op marketing support provided by Travel Oregon, Travel Portland and the Port of Portland.
+Specific examples of those efforts included: A risk mitigation strategy by the Port of Portland; pledges of corporate support by the business community to use the nonstop international service; and marketing support provided by Travel Oregon, Travel Portland and the Port of Portland.

-“The reality is that airlines today will cancel service that is not providing an adequate return on the investment and move the airplanes and flights to another market in hopes of better financial results,” said Sho Dozono, co-chair of the International Air Services Committee.
-“We literally need to use them or lose them.
-That’s why we feel an urgency to go the extra mile to build awareness and keep these flights here.”
+“The reality is, airlines will cancel service that is not providing an adequate return on the investment, moving the airplanes and flights to another market in hopes of better financial results,” said Curtis Robinhold, deputy executive director of the Port of Portland and co-chair of the International Air Service Committee.
+“It is literally a ‘use-it-or-lose-it’ situation.
+We feel an urgency to go the extra mile to build awareness of these nonstop routes and keep these flights here.”